ajhenley/gitbook/simplehtml_form_and_servlet.md

 ###Simple HTML Form and Servlet

+It's time for you to bravely walk through the creation of an html form and servlet.

 Create a new dynamic web project.
 Add a page called index.html.
 On that page create an HTML Form.

 Read the page called *Get and Post Details* for additional information.